-This summer, a large harmful algae bloom that grew to cover vast portions of San Francisco Bay caused alarming fish kills across the region.
+Last summer, a large harmful algae bloom that grew to cover vast portions of San Francisco Bay caused alarming fish kills across the region.
 And in 2023, the bloom returned.

 Algae thrive in warm water that receives lots of sunlight.
 If the water is stagnant and the concentration of nutrients, like nitrogen and phosphorus, is high then existing algae can reproduce exponentially and lead to a bloom.